Getting a good night’s sleep is beneficial for all dogs, but it’s particularly important to the overall health and growth of young puppies.

 Puppies often find chewing to be a calming, relaxing activity – particularly when they’re teething.
 For example, you can give your dogs an edible chew or a toy to nibble on before bedtime.

-Try to avoid toys with squeakers as they can provide unwanted stimuli and excitement before bedtime.
+Try to avoid toys with squeakers as they can provide unwanted stimuli and excitement before bedtime for both you and the puppy!
 Having a toy or treat in the crate will also help to keep your puppy quietly entertained if they wake up before you do.

 Provide the right food at the right time